Same-sex marriage in tribal nations in the United States: Cheyenne and Arapaho Tribes

 Marriage law of the Cheyenne and Arapaho Tribes, a united tribe in Oklahoma, makes no specification of the gender of the participants.
 Based on that, Darren Black Bear and Jason Pickel applied for and received a marriage license on October 18, 2013.
 Theirs was the third such license issued by the Tribes.

 Chickasaw Nation

 The Chickasaw Nation Code was amended on April 18, 2022 to allow marriage between any two individuals and repeal language barring recognition of marriages between persons of the same gender.
-The definition of marriage now reads:SECTION 6-101.5 DEFINITION OF MARRIAGE, COMMON LAW MARRIAGE.
+The definition of marriage now reads: